Stanko/letters-from-sarajevo/en/letter-four.md

   - .

 sentenceThree:
-  - "You made a shorter trip: Sarevo - Divljana."
+  - "You made a shorter trip: Sarajevo - Divljana."

 sentenceFour:
   - Have you changed →